irischang59/parallelSEE/README.md

 Also see "Monte Carlo modeling of low-energy electron-induced secondary electron emission yields in micro-architected boron nitride surfaces" Hsing-Yin (Iris) Chang and Andrew Alvarado for a similar approach.

 # Input files
-Sample input files for hBN (DESCS_hBN.txt, ELoss_hBN.txt, ThetaEl_hBN.txt) are provided in the sample_inputs/ folder.
+Sample input files for hexagonal boron nitride (DESCS_hBN.txt, ELoss_hBN.txt, ThetaEl_hBN.txt) are provided in the sample_inputs/ folder.

 See below for a list of the possible input parameters to these programs and what they do.